 Day 1: York

 Your holiday begins when you board our private coach in the early morning and travel to York, where there are a whole host of attractions.
 If shopping is on your agenda then you will be spoilt for choice as there are over 2000 shops, many of which are independent and unique to York.
 The world famous ‘Shambles’, Petergate and Stonegate are among the most popular shopping areas.
 Architectural wonders include York Minster, which towers over the city, Cliffords Tower and Fairfax House to name but a few.
 For panoramic views you can climb the city walls.
 There are also numerous museums to satisfy your curiosity and a variety of self-guided tours.
 When you’re in need of a break, you will find plenty of places to stop for a bite to eat and drink.
 After our visit we continue to our hotel for your included evening meal.

 Day 2: Haworth

-Please note: at the time of print the exact details of the Haworth 1940’s weekend are yet to be confirmed.
-Although we believe the programme of activities to be as described, this is subject to final confirmation.
+Please note: at the time of print the exact details of the Haworth 1940’s weekend are subject to final confirmation.
 We reserve the right to amend the order of the itinerary for operational reasons.
 Should this be the case we will notify you on your joining instructions.
-The village of Haworth is built on a hill, the usual coach park is at the top of the village will a tarmac path (the start of which has a small incline) leading to the centre of the village and church taking approximately 10 minutes to walk.
+The village of Haworth is built on a hill, the coach park is at the top of the village with a path leading directly to the village approximately 10 minutes walk.